 My favorite thing about this brand is its wide variety of flavors.
 Additionally, it has been processed to make the protein “instantized.”
 This means that the powder is more soluble, preventing any lumps.

-For those that are vegan or vegetarian, this plant-based option is the way to go.
+For those who are vegan or vegetarian, this plant-based option is the way to go.

 About The Author